Home > Student Accounting Services > Perkins/Institutional Loan Office >

 Loans carry a simple interest rate of 5 percent and are repayable by

 the borrower over a period of 10 years following graduation, after dropping

 enrollment below a half-time credit load, or after withdrawing from school.

 No interest is charged while students are in school or during a nine-month

 Signing for Perkins Loan

-Perkins Promissory Notes are mailed each year June to students who have been awarded a Perkins Loan for the coming
+Perkins promissory notes are mailed each June to students who have been awarded a Perkins Loan for the coming

 school year.
 The promissory notes are sent to the student's permanent